theBrianCui/CSC-143-Notes/11.18/src/README.md

   - Passengers who pay for first class should board before economy class
   - Bidders in an auction should be considered in order of highest price first

+The data structures we've seen so far aren't ideal:

+  - Sorted lists are `O(1)` min-lookup, but `O(n)` insertion
+  - Binary Search Trees are `O(logn)` average min-lookup, but are also `O(logn)` insertion

+**Heaps** are a tree-like data structure optimized for min-value lookup and insertion.

+  - Root nodes are less than or equal to their child nodes
+  - The tree is complete, filled top to bottom, left to right

+Heaps give us `O(1)` min-lookup and average `O(1)` insertion, given a uniform distribution.

+The *completeness* guarantee allows us to store heaps using *arrays* with no wasted space and no reference overhead!

+  - Given node at index `i`,
+    - its left child is `2i`,
+    - its right child is `2i + 1`,
+    - its parent is `floor(i/2)`

+**Addendum**: Practically, priority queues backed by heaps do not maintain order within each priority.
+The only guarantee is a highest (or lowest) priority element is removed first, but not necessarily the ordering of the elements with equal priority.